zhiyb/hpce-2016-cw5-yz4116/readme.md

 Verification
 ============

-The whole verification process occur in the "Makefile.i5" and "Makefile.i7" which are Makefiles used in our own computers.
-There is a PHONY called test, which will call "diff" function to compare the output and the reference output.
-If there is no difference between the output and ref output, a .pass file will be generated.
+The verification commands were written as rules in the `Makefile.i5` and `Makefile.i7` files, which are Makefiles used in our specific environments.
+There is a PHONY rule called test, which will generate then use the `diff` program to compare the outputs from the implementation and the reference.
+If there is absolutely no difference between them, a corresponding `.pass` file will be updated and no error will be generated in the process.

-Furthermore, in OpenCL implementation, the results of the GPU output is not exactly correct due to its lower accuracy of calculation.
-To verify this, we plot out the output and the ref output into a file, and check the output results.
-If there is only small error, just ignore it.
+However, for OpenCL implementations, some results are not exactly the same as CPU implementations counterparts, therefore may not pass the `diff` test.
+This is due to floating point arithmetic in GPU has lower accuracy compare to CPU's.
+The only exception is `random_walk`, which has no floating point arithmetic at all, thus will pass the `diff` test.
+To verify lower accuracy results, we turn on verbose debug mode, save and plot the results and their reference outputs, compare the differences between them.
+If the differences are not notably big, e.g. less than 0.01%, we assume this is due to GPU accuracy rather than coding error.

-Plan
+Planning
 ====

-The course work includes four problems, and each of us did two of them. yz4116 did more in this project.
+This coursework includes four problems, each of us did two of them, as stated above. yz4116 did more in this project.
 He designed the whole test system, and using Makefile to code it.
-In addition, he improved the OpenCL version of ising_spin in order to make it faster.
+In addition, he improved the implementation of `ising_spin` for a better speed performance.